jeffjohannsen/Predicting_Yelp_Review_Quality/README.md

 ![Yelp About the Dataset](images/yelp_dataset_homepage_bottom.png)

 This dataset consists of 5 separate json files totaling ~10GB of data uncompressed.
-Overall there is a mix of datatypes.
-The major ones are long text strings, date-times, booleans, and numerical counts/ratings.
-Plenty of nan/null values but this is partially offset by the size of the dataset.
+Overall, there is a mix of data-types.
+The most common ones include long text strings, date-times, booleans, and numerical counts/ratings.
+There are plenty of nan/null values but this is partially offset by the size of the dataset.
 The five files consist of:
 * **Users**- ~2 million rows and 22 features
     * User metadata, list of friends, and stats about interactions with other users.
 * **Reviews**- ~8 million reviews with 9 features.
-    * 8 review metadata features and the review content.
+    * 8 review metadata features and the review text.
-* **Checkins**- ~175000 businesses represented.
-Looks like a couple million total date-times.
+* **Check-ins**- ~175000 businesses represented.
+A couple million total date-times.
-    * Dates and times for check-ins for each business.
+    * Date-times for check-ins for each business.
 * **Businesses**- ~210000 rows with around 30 total features.
     * Business name, address, hours, rating, review count, etc.
-    * Also includes dictionaries of more in depth attributes like cost, accepts credit cards, good for kids, etc.
+    * Also includes dictionaries of more in-depth attributes like cost, accepts credit cards, good for kids, etc.
 * **Tips**- ~1.3 million rows with 5 features
     * Kind of like a really short review without as much useful metadata.